lattera/articles/personal/2021-07-17-liblattutil/article.md

 I'm getting long-winded, so on to the details.

+This project is developed on HardenedBSD and designed for HardenedBSD, but it should work on other POSIX OSes.
+The build scripts are simply BSD Makefiles.
+Since I haven't done any Linux development in multiple decades, I don't need to support non-BSD build frameworks, like autotools.

 Though the first set of APIs has been written, I would consider neither the ABIs nor the APIs stable, yet.
 I plan to `git tag` specific versions, and at that point, the ABIs and APIs should be